-- To identify children with SEND in their class. - To know which children in their class are on the SEND register and at what stage. - To maintain a SEND file for each individual child reflecting this information which includes copies of all relevant reports, records of interventions and ILP's. - To write and monitor ILP's and PCPs for pupils as required. - To ensure that these ILP's and PCPs are reviewed with parents (and child if appropriate) each term. - To provide a detailed record of the ILP targets and the strategies adopted and their relative success for each child with special needs. - To ensure Teaching Assistants are supporting children in their class as directed. - To plan interventions to meet children's needs alongside teaching assistants and the SENCO. - To map intervention termly for their year group - To ensure that the Head teacher and other colleagues are aware of children's needs. - To provide differentiated learning experiences which are appropriate to the needs of the child. - To attend appropriate INSET and training courses. - To keep a record of progress made for all children with SEND in their class
+- To identify children with SEND in their class. - To know which children in their class are on the SEND register and at what stage. - To maintain pupil SEND files for their class reflecting this information for each individual child and copies of all relevant reports and ILP's. - To write and monitor ILP's/PCPs for pupils as required. - To ensure that ILP's/PCPs are reviewed with parents (and child if appropriate) each term - To provide a detailed record of the ILP targets and the strategies adopted and their relative success for each child with special needs. - To ensure Teaching Assistants are supporting children in their class as directed. - To plan interventions to meet children's needs alongside teaching assistants and the SENCO. - To map intervention termly for their year group - To ensure that the Head teacher and other colleagues are aware of children's needs. - To provide differentiated learning experiences which are appropriate to the needs of the child.

+- To attend appropriate INSET and training courses. - To keep a record of progress made for all children with SEND in their class